drea-na/CSOPESY/README.md

-CHAN, KENDRICK MARTIN C.
+CHAN, KENDRICK MARTIN C.<br/>
-DIONELA,, VALIANT LANCE DELA CRUZ
+DIONELA,, VALIANT LANCE DELA CRUZ <br/>
-DY, FATIMA KRISELLE SY
+DY, FATIMA KRISELLE SY <br/>
-LORIA, ANDREA EUCELI FELICIANO
+LORIA, ANDREA EUCELI FELICIANO <br/>

 To run the program, first clone the repository to your Visual Studio 2022.
-Or any preferred IDE.
+Or any preferred IDE. <br/>
 Then go to MachineProject/main.cpp and click build and run.